Foot Locker (NYSE:FL) Issues FY 2022 Earnings Guidance

-Foot Locker (NYSE:FL – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $4.250-$4.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.490.
+Foot Locker (NYSE:FL – Get Rating) updated its FY 2022 earnings guidance on Friday.
+The company provided earnings per share guidance of $4.250-$4.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.490.
 The company issued revenue guidance of $8.42 billion-$8.60 billion, compared to the consensus revenue estimate of $9.13 billion.

-Foot Locker (NYSE:FL – Get Rating) last released its quarterly earnings results on Friday, February 25th.
-The athletic footwear retailer reported $1.67 earnings per share for the quarter, topping the consensus estimate of $1.43 by $0.24.
-The firm had revenue of $2.34 billion for the quarter, compared to analysts’ expectations of $2.34 billion.
-Foot Locker had a net margin of 9.97% and a return on equity of 25.11%.
-The business’s quarterly revenue was up 6.9% on a year-over-year basis.
-During the same quarter in the prior year, the firm posted $1.55 earnings per share.
-As a group, equities analysts expect that Foot Locker will post 4.47 EPS for the current year.
+A number of equities analysts have commented on the stock.
+Cowen reduced their target price on shares of Foot Locker from $53.00 to $42.00 in a research note on Tuesday, March 1st.
+StockNews.com downgraded shares of Foot Locker from a buy rating to a hold rating in a research note on Saturday, March 5th.
+Jefferies Financial Group reduced their target price on shares of Foot Locker from $91.00 to $80.00 and set a buy rating on the stock in a research note on Friday, November 19th.
+The Goldman Sachs Group downgraded shares of Foot Locker from a buy rating to a neutral rating and reduced their price target for the company from $63.00 to $35.00 in a research note on Monday, February 28th.
+Finally, Berenberg Bank reissued a buy rating and issued a $72.00 price target on shares of Foot Locker in a research note on Wednesday, December 1st.
+Six research analysts have rated the stock with a sell rating, twelve have issued a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has an average rating of Hold and an average target price of $43.28.

-Several brokerages recently issued reports on FL.
-Robert W. Baird cut their target price on shares of Foot Locker from $56.00 to $30.00 in a research report on Tuesday, March 1st.
-Berenberg Bank reiterated a buy rating and issued a $72.00 target price on shares of Foot Locker in a research report on Wednesday, December 1st.
-Citigroup lowered shares of Foot Locker from a buy rating to a sell rating and cut their target price for the stock from $73.00 to $25.00 in a research report on Monday, February 28th.
-Morgan Stanley lowered shares of Foot Locker from an equal weight rating to an underweight rating and cut their target price for the stock from $47.00 to $23.00 in a research report on Friday, February 25th.
-Finally, B. Riley lowered shares of Foot Locker from a buy rating to a neutral rating and set a $34.00 target price for the company. in a research report on Tuesday, March 1st.
-Six investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company currently has an average rating of Hold and an average price target of $43.28.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, April 29th.
+Shareholders of record on Thursday, April 14th will be issued a $0.40 dividend.
+This represents a $1.60 dividend on an annualized basis and a yield of 5.18%.
+The ex-dividend date of this dividend is Wednesday, April 13th.
+This is a positive change from Foot Locker’s previous quarterly dividend of $0.30.
+Foot Locker’s payout ratio is currently 14.02%.

-Several large investors have recently modified their holdings of FL.
-Advisors Asset Management Inc. raised its stake in shares of Foot Locker by 124.9% during the fourth quarter.
-Advisors Asset Management Inc. now owns 794 shares of the athletic footwear retailer’s stock valued at $35,000 after acquiring an additional 441 shares during the last quarter.
-Neo Ivy Capital Management bought a new stake in Foot Locker during the 4th quarter valued at approximately $54,000.
-LPL Financial LLC boosted its position in Foot Locker by 10.6% during the 3rd quarter.
-LPL Financial LLC now owns 4,590 shares of the athletic footwear retailer’s stock valued at $210,000 after acquiring an additional 439 shares in the last quarter.
-Virtu Financial LLC purchased a new position in shares of Foot Locker during the 4th quarter worth approximately $292,000.
-Finally, Metropolitan Life Insurance Co NY raised its position in shares of Foot Locker by 10.2% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 16,147 shares of the athletic footwear retailer’s stock worth $704,000 after acquiring an additional 1,491 shares in the last quarter.
-94.09% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently made changes to their positions in the company.
+Advisors Asset Management Inc. lifted its stake in Foot Locker by 124.9% in the 4th quarter.
+Advisors Asset Management Inc. now owns 794 shares of the athletic footwear retailer’s stock valued at $35,000 after buying an additional 441 shares in the last quarter.
+Neo Ivy Capital Management purchased a new stake in Foot Locker in the 4th quarter valued at approximately $54,000.
+LPL Financial LLC lifted its stake in Foot Locker by 10.6% in the 3rd quarter.
+LPL Financial LLC now owns 4,590 shares of the athletic footwear retailer’s stock valued at $210,000 after buying an additional 439 shares in the last quarter.
+Virtu Financial LLC purchased a new stake in Foot Locker in the 4th quarter valued at approximately $292,000.
+Finally, Metropolitan Life Insurance Co NY lifted its stake in Foot Locker by 10.2% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 16,147 shares of the athletic footwear retailer’s stock valued at $704,000 after buying an additional 1,491 shares in the last quarter.
+94.09% of the stock is currently owned by institutional investors and hedge funds.

 Foot Locker, Inc engages in the retail of athletic shoes and apparel.
 The firm uses its omni-channel capabilities to bridge the digital world and physical stores, including order-in-store, buy online and pickup-in-store, and buy online and ship-from-store, as well as e-commerce.
 It operates through following segments: North America, EMEA (Europe, Middle East, and Africa, and Asia Pacific.